kon-ham/kon-ham.github.io/_posts/2021-10-25-difference-between-p-puts-and-return.md

 * Use `print` if you need to output your value *with no new line*.

 ## Using `return`
 * Use `return` if you need to simply return a value without indicating a need for a visible output for your value.
+Be advised: If your return statement is true and you have multiple lines of code or conditionals, Ruby will execute the first `return` statement that is true.
+We can sometimes think of `return` statements as being useful for executing edge cases.

 Here's an example of an output: